-Since the days of the medieval Hanseatic League Hamburg has been a Free City and port of international status.
-Hamburg still has the second busiest harbor in Europe and stands as a City-State in Germany’s Federal Republic.
+Since the days of the medieval Hanseatic League, Hamburg has been a Free City and port of international status.
+Hamburg still has the second busiest harbor in Europe and stands as a City-State in the Federal Republic.
 A constant ebb and flow of seafarers have given Hamburg a rakish reputation, which is half the fun of St Pauli and the infamous Reeperbahn.

 1. Hamburg St. Pauli Landungsbrücken & Harbor

-Today, the complex consists of the Art Nouveau reception halls, with archways to the pontoon, two corner towers, and cupolas.
+Today, the complex consists of Art Nouveau reception halls, with archways to the pontoon, two corner towers, and domes.
 New pontoons were added after the complex suffered heavy damage during World War II.

 Virtually all harbor cruises depart from here.
-The buskers, the slightly tacky souvenir stalls and boat companies touting their tours create a colorful hustle and bustle in this area.
+The buskers, the sightly tacky souvenir stalls, and boat companies touting their tours create a colorful hustle and bustle in this area.
 Numerous restaurants, bars, and food kiosks are also found along the St. Pauli Landing Bridges.

 2. Rickmer Rickmers

-The three-masted Rickmer Rickmers sailing ship is one of the highlights of Hamburg’s harbor.
-This 97-meter long windjammer has had a long and colorful history after its construction at the Rickmers shipyard in Bremerhaven in 1896.
-It was initially used in the saltpeter trade with Chile and from 1912 till 1962 was used by the Portuguese Navy as a cadet school ship.
+The three-masted Rickmer Rickmers sailing ship is one of the highlights of Hamburg’ This windjammer has h d a long and colorful history after its construction at the Rickmers shipyard in Bremerhaven in 1896.
+It was initially used in the saltpeter trade with Chile and, from 1912 to 1962, was used by the Portuguese Navy as a cadet school ship.

-One of the most notable features of this ship is its figurehead (designed to protect the ship against bad luck and to watch over its course) that is modeled after the four-year-old grandson of the founder of Rickmers shipyards.
+One of the most notable features of this ship is its figurehead (designed to protect the vessel against bad luck and to watch over its course) which is modeled after the four-year-old grandson of the founder of Rickmers shipyards.
 Rickmer Rickmers has been moored as a museum ship at Landungsbrücken since 1987.
-It’s a great pleasure to roam the decks, exploring the crew’s and officers’ quarters, the galley and even the engine room.
+It’s a great pleasure to roam the decks, exploring the crew's and officer's quarters, the galley, and the engine room.
 You can get a good idea of what it was like to live onboard from the museum’s displays and learn about maritime travel.
-Two of the highlights of the interior are the Map Room where a selection of navigational instruments are on display and the stylishly decorated Officer’s Mess.
+Two interior highlights are the Map Room, where a selection of navigational instruments are displayed, and the stylishly decorated Officers Mess.
 Adrenaline junkies can climb the ship’s masts and rigging that rise to 35 meters on Saturdays and holidays.

 Rickmer Rickmers is open daily from 10:00-18:00.